theoboiss/deep-agora-doc/Meeting minutes/221006PresentationExistingSystem.md

 Before or after the iteration above can be produced an iteration that will aim to design an appropriate output for RETRO, in relation to the ALTO XML standard.

-A third iteration should consist of training a model on handwritten documents and test its limits.
+A forth iteration should consist of training a model on handwritten documents and test its limits.

-Accordingly to the future specifications, the forth iteration should be about turning the notebook into a usable python module or group modules.
+Accordingly to the future specifications, the fifth iteration should be about turning the notebook into a usable python module or group modules.
 The number of modules will be defined in relation to the number of EOC types they return.
 A generic module would return the whole layout as EOCs which can later be processed by scenarios.
 Otherwise, several specialised extractor modules should be reusable as part of scenarios.